vera/recipes/README.md

 This is what I plan to add to the application!

-- Add more info to recipes
+- [ ] Add more info to recipes
-    - How much time does it take to prepare?
+    - [x] How much time does it take to prepare?
-    - What are the ingredients, how much do they cost, how many calories does it have?
+    - [ ] What are the ingredients?
+      - [ ] How much do they each cost?
+    - [ ] How many calories does it have?
-    - How many portions does it make?
+    - [ ] How many portions does it make?
-    - Allow a recipe to be in multiple categories (for example: "Spaghetti Bolognese" fits in "Lunch", "Dinner", and "Student-friendly")
+    - [ ] Allow a recipe to be in multiple categories (for example: "Spaghetti Bolognese" fits in "Lunch", "Dinner", and "Student-friendly")

-- Add new categories like "Student-friendly", "Vegetarian", "Vegan", "Drinks", ...
+- [ ] Add new categories like "Student-friendly", "Vegetarian", "Vegan", "Drinks", ...

-- Expand the search feature so you can filter by the new attributes as well
+- [ ] Expand the search feature so you can filter by the new attributes as well

-- Allow members to sign up
+- [ ] Allow members to sign up
-    - Only members can upload recipes
+    - [ ] Only members can upload recipes
-    - Only members can comment, rate, favorite or add a new picture to a recipe
+    - [ ] Only members can comment, rate, favorite or add a new picture to a recipe
-    - Members can access a list of their favorite recipes
+    - [ ] Members can access a list of their favorite recipes
-    - Members have a personal shopping list which they can add recipes to
+    - [ ] Members have a personal shopping list which they can add recipes to
-    - Only admins can delete/edit categories, and delete/edit recipes that aren't theirs
+    - [ ] Only admins can delete/edit categories, and delete/edit recipes that aren't theirs

-- Add a "Latest comments" section to the front page
+- [ ] Add a "Latest comments" section to the front page

 # How to use it